 Black Bean Tostadas

 A tostada is a crisp tortilla piled generously with any variety of toppings, often including beans, crisp lettuce, and salsa.
-Good accompaniments are: a grain salad or grain dish; baked potatoes or sweet potatoes; or fresh corn on the cob.
-Add a salad and/ a green veggie, you’ve got an easy weeknight meal or fun quick fare to serve company.
+Good accompaniments include: baked potatoes or sweet potatoes; or fresh corn on the cob.
+Add a salad and/or a simple steamed veggies, you’ve got an easy weeknight meal or fun quick fare to serve company.
 Recipe from Plant Power: Transform Your Kitchen, Plate, and Life with More Than 150 Fresh and Flavorful Vegan Recipes by Nava Atlas. ©2014, published by HarperOne, reprinted by permission.
 Photos by Hannah Kaminsky.

 Serves: 4 (2 tostadas per serving)

 - 8 good-quality corn tortillas

 - 1 tablespoon extra-virgin olive oil or 3 tablespoons vegetable broth or water

 - 1 medium onion or two shallots, finely chopped